PE Intent Statement

 - Compare their performances with previous ones and demonstrate improvement to achieve their personal best.

 In addition to the above:

-- Pupils in Years 3 receive weekly swimming lessons as part of their P.E. offer for a long term each year, delivered by qualified swimming instructors at our local pool.
+- Pupils in KS2 receive weekly swimming lessons as part of their P.E. offer for a term each year, delivered by qualified swimming instructors at our local pool.

-- Pupils in Year 6 to receive a week’s intensive top-up swimming course in order to meet the National Curriculum requirements for swimming.
+- Pupils in Year 6 to receive a week’s intensive top-up swimming course to meet the National Curriculum requirements for swimming.